matteofox/MC-SPF/README.md

 -   `--objlist <ID>`: Run only for specific object IDs (comma-separated, e.g., `1741,770`).
 -   `--nlive <N>`: Number of live points for the sampler (default: 500).
 -   `--sampeff <FLOAT>`: Sampling efficiency (default: 0.7).
+-   `--write_models`: Write best-fit model spectra to FITS files.
+    Use '-h' to see more options.

 ## Examples